 What should I do if my student misses a scheduled day of work?
 Do we need to notify the Academy?

-One of the benefits of home schooling is the flexibility of the schedule.
+One of the benefits of schooling online is the flexibility of the schedule.
 With the Online Academy, you have the flexibility to change your schedule when it becomes necessary.
 You do not need to notify the Online Academy of a school day that has been missed.
-If your student will not be working for a week or more, we recommend informing the Academy and updating your school calendar.

 How often should I check my student's progress?